taedlar/neolith/docs/manual/world.md

 2022-10-06 18:59:00     ["TRACE","interpret.c",3953,"apply_low"]        call_program "cmd_quit": offset +12
 ```

-The `add_action` in the `logon` registers the `cmd_quit` as command handler of `'quit'` for this user object.
-When Neolith receives
+The `add_action` in the `logon` registers the `cmd_quit` as command handler of `'quit'` (a **verb**, in LPMud's terminology) for
-a command from the client, it parses the command and look ups the list of registered command handlers, the call matched handlers
+this user object.
+When Neolith receives a line of command from the client, it parses the command and take the first word as verb,
-in sequence until one of them returns a non-zero value.
+the look up the list of registered command handlers and call matching verb handlers in sequence until one of them returns a
+non-zero value.
+The way commands are parsed allows the handler of `'quit'` to match any command string start with `'quit'` and
+optionally followed by a space and arguments, for example: `'quit now'`.

 In the `cmd_quit` function, there are two lines of code:
 ```C